Pontypridd (UK Parliament constituency): 2010–2024

-Pontypridd constituency can be split into two parts, a northern part containing the town itself, and a southern part focussed on Llantrisant.
-In Pontypridd township itself the wards are: Town, Treforest, Rhondda (consisting of Hopkinstown, Maesycoed, Pantygraigwen, Trehafod, & Pwllgwaun), Graig, Trallwng, Rhydyfelin Central & Ilan, & Hawthorn.
-The Western half consists of the following wards: Taffs Well, Beddau, Church Village, Tonteg, Llantwit Fardre, Llantrisant, Pontyclun, Talbot Green, Tonyrefail East and Tonyrefail West.
+The Fifth Periodic Parliamentary Boundary Review for Wales placed the Cilfynydd and Glyncoch wards in the Cynon Valley (UK Parliament constituency), and the Creigiau and Pentyrch wards in the Cardiff West (UK Parliament constituency).
+These changes were put in place for the 2010 general election.
+The revised Pontypridd constituency could be split into two parts, a northern part containing the town itself, and a southern part focused on Llantrisant.
+In Pontypridd township itself the wards are: Town, Treforest, Rhondda (consisting of Hopkinstown, Maesycoed, Pantygraigwen, Trehafod, and Pwllgwaun), Graig, Trallwng, Rhydyfelin Central/Ilan, and Hawthorn.
+The southern half consisted of the following wards: Taff's Well, Beddau, Church Village, Tonteg, Llantwit Fardre, Llantrisant, Pontyclun, Talbot Green, Tonyrefail East and Tonyrefail West.